 7.2 Commonwealth institutions

 For the purposes of the Scheme, an institution under the responsibility of the Commonwealth is a participating institution.
-The Minister for Social Services does not need to declare Commonwealth institutions as participating institutions.
+The Minister does not need to declare Commonwealth institutions as participating institutions.

-- is or was an incorporated body established by or under a law of the Commonwealth
+- or was an incorporated body established by or under a law of the Commonwealth

-- is or was an unincorporated body established by or under a law of the Commonwealth
+- or was an unincorporated body established by or under a law of the Commonwealth

-- is not an institution that is prescribed by the NRS Rules as not being a Commonwealth institution.
+- an institution that is prescribed by the NRS Rules as being a Commonwealth institution.

 Commonwealth institutions not covered under Scheme

 The Scheme does not consider an institution a Commonwealth institution where: